Table of Contents

 - Epigastric or right upper quadrant location

-- Radiation to the back or the right scapular area
+- Radiates to the back or right scapular area

 Physical examination findings can be listed as follows: